yigitsever/Evaluating-Dictionary-Alignment/README.md

 source ~/.env/evaluating/bin/activate
 ```

-Inside the virtual environment, the python interpreter and the installed packages are isolated.
+After the virtual environment is activated, the python interpreter and the installed packages are isolated.
+In order for our code to work, the correct environment has to be sources/activated.
 In order to install all dependencies automatically use the [pip](https://pypi.org/project/pip/) package installer using `requirements.txt`, which resides under the repository directory.

 ```bash